jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 $message_token = "";
 $search_token = "";
 ```
-### Log In check
+### Log In Check

-if user is not logged in he/she is reidrected to the index page,
+if a user is not logged in he/she is redirected to the index page,
-to secure that user has to be logged to access chats page.
+to secure that user has to be logged in to access the chats page.
 ```php
 if (isset($_SESSION['email']) and isset($_SESSION['username'])) {
     $username = $_SESSION['username'];